ietf-wg-ntp/draft-ietf-ntp-ntpv5-requirements/draft-ietf-ntp-ntpv5-requirements.md

 ## Backwards compatibility with NTS and NTPv4

-The desire for compatibility with older protocols should not prevent addressing deployment issues or cause ossification of the protocol.
+The desire for compatibility with older protocols should not prevent addressing deployment issues or cause ossification of the protocol caused by middleboxes
+{{RFC9065}}.

 Servers that support multiple versions of NTP MUST send a response in the same version as the request as the model of backwards compatibility.
 This does not